-by \$195.1 million, including \$89.5 million in aids to school districts, \$35 million in aid to higher education, \$20.9 million in aid to local governments, and \$49.4 million to state agencies.28
+including \$89.5 million in aids to school districts, \$35 million in aid to higher education, \$20.9 million in aid to local governments, and \$49.4 million to state agencies.28

-Shortly after the new Legislature convened in 1981, the members showed their outrage at the Governor's action by removing the authority to reduce allotments of aid to school districts,29 and requiring that the amounts not paid because of the unallotment in 1980 be paid to school districts no later than August 1, 1981, from revenue received in fiscal year 1982.30 Their outrage was short lived, as the continuing deterioration of the state's finances compelled them to reduce aid to school districts in the 1981 Third Special Session,31 and they found it prudent to reinstate the authority to unallot aid to school districts.32
+Shortly after the new Legislature convened in 1981, the members showed their outrage at the Governor's action by removing the authority to reduce allotments of aid to school districts,29 and requiring that the amounts not paid because of the unallotment in 1980 be paid to school districts no later than August 1, 1981, from revenue received in fiscal year 1982.30 The Attorney General's Office advised Commisioner Burggraaff that the use of a later biennium's revenue to pay an earlier biennium's obligations was something that could not be done by executive action alone; it required a specific authorization by the Legislature.31

 In 1981, the Legislature acted to reduce the need for allotment reductions by prolonging the time a deficit might persist before it must be dealt with.
-The 1973 Legislature had changed the period that had to be balanced from a fiscal quarter to a fiscal year.33 The First Special Session in 1981 changed it from each fiscal year to the biennium.34 This gave the State longer to recover from the fiscal problem it was facing at the time, but it also enabled the Legislature and the Governor to avoid dealing with future fiscal problems until they got really, really big.
+The 1973 Legislature had changed the period that had to be balanced from a fiscal quarter to a fiscal year.32 The First Special Session in June 1981 changed it from each fiscal year to the biennium.33 This gave the State longer to recover from the fiscal problem it was facing at the time, but it also enabled the Legislature and the Governor to avoid dealing with future fiscal problems until they got really, really big.

-As the budget troubles continued, the Legislature attempted to forestall the need for allotment reductions by creating a budget reserve.
-It was to be financed by a transfer from the general fund surplus (the unrestricted balance) at the end of each biennium, if the surplus exceeded \$25 million, with the amount of the transfer capped at \$100 million.35 Thereafter, one-half of the remainder of the unrestricted balance would be transferred until the balance in the budget reserve equaled 2.5
+As the budget troubles continued, the Second Special Session in July 1981 attempted to forestall the need for allotment reductions by creating a budget reserve.
+It was to be financed by a transfer from the general fund surplus (the unrestricted balance) at the end of each biennium, if the surplus exceeded \$25 million, with the amount of the transfer capped at \$100 million.34 Thereafter, one-half of the remainder of the unrestricted balance would be transferred until the balance in the budget reserve equaled 2.5 percent of appropriations from the general fund for the current